Non-Affine Displacements Below Jamming under Athermal Quasi-Static Compression: Abstract

 \section{Abstract}

 Critical properties of frictionless spherical particles below jamming are studied using extensive numerical simulations, paying particular attention to the non-affine part of the displacements during the athermal quasi-static compression.
 It is shown that the squared norm of the non-affine displacement exhibits a power-law divergence toward the jamming transition point.
-Also, the participation ratio of the displacements vanishes in the thermodynamic limit at the transition point, meaning that the non-affine displacements are localized marginally with a fractal dimension.
+A possible connection between this critical exponent and that of the shear viscosity is discussed.
+The participation ratio of the displacements vanishes in the thermodynamic limit at the transition point, meaning that the non-affine displacements are localized marginally with a fractal dimension.
 Furthermore, the distribution of the displacement is shown to have a power-law tail, the exponent of which is related to the fractal dimension.

-\paragraph*{Introduction.---}
+\section{Introduction}

-When the density of constitute particles in a box is increased, the particles start to contact at a certain density, and a system suddenly acquires finite energy, mechanical pressure, and rigidity, without apparent structural changes~\cite{van2009}.
+Considering the process of increasing the density of particle system at zero temperature, if the density is low enough, the particles do not overlap.
+At a certain density, the particles begin to come into contact, and as a result, the system suddenly gains finite energy, mechanical pressure, and stiffness without any apparent structural changes~\cite{van2009}.
 This phenomenon called jamming has been actively studied in recent years, and the onset is defined as the jamming transition point $\varphi_J$.
-The jamming transition is ubiquitously observed for very diverse athermal systems such as metallic bolls~\cite{bernal1960packing}, forms~\cite{durian1995,katgert2010jamming}, colloids~\cite{zhang2009}, polymers~\cite{karayiannis2009}, candies~\cite{donev2004}, dices~\cite{jaoshvili2010}, biological tissues~\cite{bi2015}, growing microbes~\cite{delarue2016self} and some neural networks~\cite{franz2016simplest,franz2019jamming}.
+The jamming transition is ubiquitously observed for very diverse athermal systems such as metallic bolls~\cite{bernal1960packing}, forms~\cite{durian1995,katgert2010jamming}, colloids~\cite{zhang2009}, polymers~\cite{karayiannis2009}, candies~\cite{donev2004}, dices~\cite{jaoshvili2010}, biological tissues~\cite{bi2015}, growing microbes~\cite{delarue2016self}, and some neural networks~\cite{franz2016simplest,franz2019jamming}.